Mattsi-Jansky/matt.si/content/blog/2021-05/study-group/index.md

 ## Conclusion

-I really recommend this approach, it's worked great for me.
-If you do try it, let me know how you get on.
-And if you know any other study group formats let me know, I'd love to try some new session formats out.
+I really recommend this approach, it has worked great for me.
+If you try it, let me know how you get on.
+And if you know any other study group formats let me know, I'd love to try some new ones out.